brigida-oliveira/brigida-oliveira/README.md

 - 🔭 I’m currently working on Python, Kotlin and Android development.
 - 🌱 I’m currently learning Keras and TensorFlow.
-- 🎓 I have a degree in Computer Engineer.
+- 🎓 I have a degree in Computer Engineer and a master's degree in Teleinformatics Engineering.
 - ❓ Ask me about Python, HTML, CSS, Javascript, Android and Kotlin.
 - ⚡ Fun fact: I'm pretty good at drawing too.